BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </div>

 <p>
-I once read a somehow quite moving description of a day in the life of an introvert, written by an introvert.
+I once read a description, written by an introvert, of a day in the life of an introvert.
-I can't remember the exact words of his descriptions, but he said something like that he would not so much read a book as become immersed in a book, captivated by a book, lost in a book.
+I can't remember the exact words of his descriptions, but he said something like that he would not so much read a book as become engulfed by a book, captivated by the world within a book, lost in a book.
 </p>

 <p>
-I mention that to say that's how I felt in Hampton: captivated, transfixed, pleasantly lost in the experience of the ocean.
+That's how I felt in Hampton.

-Beyond a sort of passing enjoyment of the experience of living near the ocean, I felt transfixed by it.
+More than a passing enjoyment of living near the ocean, I felt commanded and transfixed by the experience.
-Captivated, immersed, pleasantly lost in the experience of the ocean.
+Captivated, engulfed, lost in the experience of the ocean.
 </p>

+That's how I felt in Hampton: captivated, transfixed, lost in the experience of the ocean.

 I mention that to say that's how I felt in Hampton: captivated by the ocean - consumed, transfixed.